-4.2A Low Density Residential Policies
+4.2.2.1 Low Density Residential Policies

-Low density residential land uses include single detached dwellings, semi-detached dwellings and duplexes that have a density of up to 20 units per gross hectare.
+Low density residential land uses include single detached dwellings, semidetached dwellings and duplexes that have a density of up to 20 units per gross hectare.
 The residential goals and policies contained in subsection 4.2 of this Plan shall apply to low density residential development.

-4.2B Medium Density Residential Policies
+4.2.2.2 Medium Density Residential Policies

-Medium density residential land uses include such building types as townhouses, stacked townhouses, row houses, multiple dwelling conversions, walk-up or small-scale apartments, and mixed use buildings with commercial on the ground floor.
+Medium density residential land uses shall be subject to a Zoning By-law amendment and shall include townhouses, stacked townhouses, row houses, multiple dwelling conversions, walk-up or small-scale apartments, and mixed use buildings with commercial on the ground floor.
 Nursing homes, rest homes and retirement homes may also be permitted.
 The maximum height for medium density residential buildings shall be four storeys.